On electroweak baryogenesis in the littlest Higgs model with T parity: Introduction

-Among the models for the new physics at the $TeV$ scale, the littlest Higgs model (${L^2}$HM) [14] and its version with T parity (LHT) [15, 16] are economical and popular ones.
-In LHT, the aspects of CP violation have been studied [17] quite extensively in recent years.
 To examine the third criterion of Sakharov, finite-temperature calculations are required.
-Although indications of strong first-order EWPT have been reported in a number of papers involving Supersymmetric [11,12], Two-Higgs Doublet [13] and Extra-dimensional models [18], the needed finite-temperature calculations in Little Higgs Models are, so far, very few [19-21].
-However, such studies should be quite interesting as, some of these [19, 21] have exhibited a not-so-common and intriguing feature of finite-temperature effects, viz., nonrestoration of symmetry at high temperature [19, 21, 22], which might reveal new aspects of cosmological baryogenesis.
+Although indications of strong first-order EWPT have been reported in a number of papers involving Supersymmetric [11-20], Two-Higgs Doublet [21, 22] and Extra-dimensional models [29-31], the needed finite-temperature calculations in Little Higgs Models are, so far, very few [32-34].
+However, such studies should be quite interesting as, some of these [32, 34] have exhibited a not-so-common and intriguing feature of finite-temperature effects, viz., nonrestoration of symmetry at high temperature [32, 34-38], which might reveal new aspects of cosmological baryogenesis.

 In this work, we examine the prospects of baryogenesis in the LHT in the light of the third criterion of Sakharov.
-The present work is motivated by our earlier finding [21] of features of a strong first-order EWPT in the LHT, in association with a nonrestoration of symmetry at high temperature.
+The present work is motivated by our earlier finding [34] of features of a strong first-order EWPT in the global structure of the effective potential in the LHT, in association with a nonrestoration of symmetry at high temperature.
 Here, we calculate the baryon number violation rates for the \textit{T}-even and the \textit{T}-odd gauge bosons.
 We can find a new scenario of baryogenesis, where the \textit{T}-even particles are efficacious in producing very large amount of baryon number violation and the \textit{T}-odd ones check the wash-out.

 In section 2, we present the gauge-higgs sector of the LHT.
 In section 3, we examine the effect of the interaction between the \textit{T}-even and \textit{T}-odd gauge bosons on the sphaleron energy.
 In section 4 we calculate baryon number violation rates.
 Finally, section 5 contains discussions, whereby we elaborate the baryogenesis scenario, and then some concluding remarks.